sgoldenlab/simba/docs/tutorial.md

 1. Navigate to the `[ Import tracking data ]` tab.
 Under the `Import tracking data` click on the `File type` drop down menu.

-2. From the drop down menu, select the type of data you are importing into SimBA
+2. From the drop down menu, select the type of pose-estimation data you are importing into SimBA.

 3. To import multiple files, choose the folder that contains the files by clicking `Browse Folder`, then click `Import csv to project folder`.